 Helen joined Perth College in 2019 with a passion for educating young people and a desire to equip girls for life in the global world beyond school.
 Helen has a background in teaching and senior leadership positions in Anglican and Catholic schools in Western Australia and holds a Bachelor of Education (Secondary Teaching), having specialised in English and Humanities.
 She also has a Master of Education in Leadership and Management and a Master of Religious Education (specialising in pastoral care).
 Currently undertaking a Professional Doctorate, Helen’s research explores the wellbeing experiences of newly employed teachers, drawing upon Martin Seligman’s positive psychology framework.

 Ross Gilchrist, Director of Finance and Commercial Services

-Ross Gilchrist is the Director of Finance and Commercial Services and before taking on this role has been associated with the School as a parent, through his three daughters, since 2009.
+Ross Gilchrist is the Director of Commercial Services and has been associated with the School as a parent, through his three daughters, since 2009.
 He has extensive experience within organisations in the services and industrial sectors covering Australia and Asia Pacific.
-Ross is a Chartered Accountant, a Fellow of the Taxation Institute and holds a Masters in Accounting from The University of Western Australia.
+Ross is a Chartered Accountant and a Fellow of the Taxation Institute, and holds a Masters in Accounting from The University of Western Australia.

 Natalie is responsible for leading the School’s philanthropic programs and developing a culture of giving, along with maintaining connections with our Old Girls’ Association.
 She holds a double major in Advertising and Public Relations, and a post-graduate degree in Marketing.
 Natalie is currently on the Educate Plus WA Chapter committee and looks after its fundraising stream and communications.